 By Ryan McSparran

-As we approach the end of June, that means high alpine lakes are beginning to open up to anglers.
-While some rivers may still have runoff conditions, high country lakes are waking up from their winter slumber, and this is a great time of year to start exploring.
+As summer approaches, that means high alpine lakes are beginning to open up to anglers.
+While rivers may be experiencing runoff conditions, high country lakes are waking up from their winter slumber, and this is a great time of year to start exploring.

 Find the Right Place at the Right Time

 Knowing which lakes are accessible can be a challenge.
 Some high country trails will be free of snow in May.
 Others may not be accessible until early July.
 This year, our low snowpack in Colorado means that even high elevation trails should be passable earlier than normal.
 But sometimes there’s only one way to find out – go for a hike!

 In many cases, it takes a bit of trial and error.
 With no reliable information on when or where alpine lakes are becoming free of ice, it takes a little experimenting and good luck.
 If you know a trail is heavily timbered and shady, it may hold snow later than a trail that’s on an open or south-facing slope.
 If you’ve got a pair of snowshoes, it might not be a bad idea to pack them along.